HCIML/hciml.github.io/_posts/2019-01-12-Statistical_Decision_Theory.md

     \small  f(x) = \underset{z \in Y}{\operatorname{argmax}} p(z|x)
 $$

 i.e. Bayes classifier.
-The actual quality of the classification however largely depend on the data overlap in the feature space.
+The actual quality of the classification however largely depends on the data overlap in the feature space.